-Teacher Certification in Alberta
+Teaching in Alberta

-To teach in the Alberta Education system, all teachers must hold valid teaching authority prior to commencement of employment with a school authority.>> Take our four question survey and tell us what you think about the information we are providing you.
+To teach in the Alberta Education system, all teachers must hold valid teaching authority prior to commencement of employment with a school authority.

 The Minister of Education is responsible for the issuance of teaching authority in Alberta in accordance with the Certification of Teachers Regulation.
 The Minister appoints a Registrar who, as Director of Professional Standards Branch in Alberta Education, is responsible for the evaluation of credentials and issuance of certification for teachers in Alberta.

 All applicants for Alberta certification must declare that they are able and committed to applying the appropriate knowledge, skills, and attributes toward student learning as described by the Teaching Quality Standard Ministerial Order.
 They must also commit to teaching practice and professional growth in keeping the Teacher Growth, Supervision and Evaluation Policy.

 Alberta has two levels of teacher certification: